fsuri/Basil_SOSP21_artifact/README.md

             | stall-early   |      -       |       -      |   [10%, 65]  |  [18%, 60]   |  [29%, 55]   |  [36%, 50]   |  [40%, 46]   |  [42%, 44]
             | stall-late    |      -       |       -      |   [10%, 65]  |  [18%, 62]   |  [25%, 61]   |  [36%, 59]   |  [40%, 56]   |  [42%, 54]

-   > *[NOTE]* Why does %faulty/total end at different points?
+ > **[NOTE]** Why does %faulty/total end at different points?/
      The explanation is not unavailability, or a failure to run the experiment: rather, it is an artifact of how we count transactions.
 In particular, (faulty_clients x failure_frequency) % (e.g. 45% for Indicus-90-2) of the transactions newly submitted to Basil are faulty.
 However, contention (and dependencies on equivocating transactions) can require some of the correct transactions to abort and re-execute (faulty transactions instead do not care to retry), which decreases the percentage of faulty transactions that Basil processes (since, again, some correct transactions end up being prepared multiple times).
 Thus, when measuring the throughout, the percentage of faulty transactions we report is the fraction of faulty transactions among all processed (as opposed to admitted) transactions--the latter is set at (faulty_clients x failure_frequency) %, while the former depends on the number of re-executions of correct transactions.

 #### Microbenchmarks:
+Finally, we review the reported Microbenchmarks

 ##### 3-Crypto Overheads:
-- must run with fallback off, since non-crypto isnt implemented for that.
-Codebase has changed slightly for non-signature handling. (it is not a stable supported version - its not safe for BFT - so do not use it for anything else than the microbenchmark)
-- RWU: ~38k and ~143k, now 140k?
-- RWZ: 4.8k and ~22k, now 20k
+To reproduce the reported evaluation of the impact of proofs and cryptography on the system navigate to `experiment-configs/3-Micro:Crypto`.
+The evaluation covers the RW-U workload as well as RW-Z, and for each includes a config with Crypto/Proofs disabled and enabled respectively.
+Since signatures induce a high amount of overhead the full Basil system is multithreaded and uses several worker threads to handle cryptography - Since this overhead falls to the wayside, the Non-Crypto/Proofs version instead runs single-threaded (no crypto worker threads) and instead uses the available cores to run more shards.
+In total, the Non-Crypto/Proofs version uses 24 shards, vs normal Basil using 3.

+> **[NOTE]** Since running this microbenchmark the codebase has changed significantly to include client failure handling.
+The No-Crypto/Proofs option is no longer supported on the full version, and hence must run with the fallback protocol disabled (since failures are not simulated it will not regularly be triggered anyways, but it may be occasionally, leading to segmentation faults).
+The provided config has the fallback protocol disabled by default `"no_fallback": true"` - Make sure to not change this.
+We remark that the No-crypto/Proofs version is **not** a safe BFT implementation, it is purely an option for microbenchmarking overheads.
+The throughput for the No-Crypto/Proofs version has changed ever so slightly given the updates.

+1. **RW-U**
+   - Navigate to the `RW-U` folder and run `Indicus.json` and `Indicus-NoCrypto.json` respectively.
+   - The reported results are ~38k tput for Crypto enabled (Indicus.json) and ~143k for Crypto/Proofs disabled.
+2. **RW-Z**
+   - Navigate to the `RW-Z` folder and run `Indicus.json` and `Indicus-NoCrypto.json` respectively.
+   - The reported results are ~4.8k tput for Crypto enabled (Indicus.json) and ~22k for Crypto/Proofs disabled.

 ##### 4-Reads:
-- runs read only, uses eager read optimization (that is used by all systems)
-- run just a few peak points
-- 2f+1: 12k
+To reproduce the reported evaluation of the impact of different Read Quorum sizes on the system navigate to `experiment-configs/4-Micro:Reads`.
+The evaluation uses a read only workload and compares Read Quorums consisting of 1) a single read, 2) f+1 reads from different replicas, and 3) 2f+1 reads from different replicas.
+All configurations use an "eager-reads" optimization (which is used by all baseline systems too) in which read messages are optimistically only sent to the Read Quorum itself (instead of pessimistically sending to f additional replicas).

+> ⚠️**[Warning]** Do **not** run the single read configuration on a non-read-only workload (i.e. a workload with writes as well) as the prototype is hard coded to only read uncommitted values from f+1 replicas (which is necessary for Byzantine Independence).
+Running with a single read is **not** BFT tolerant and is purely an option for microbenchmarking purposes.

+The provided configs only run an experiment for the rough peak points reported in the paper which is sufficient to compare the overheads of larger Quorums.
+If you want to reproduce the full figure reported, you may run `combined.json`, however we advise against it, since it takes a *considerable* amount of time.
+You may instead run each configuration for a few neighboring client configurations (already included as comments in the configs).

+1. **Single read*
+   - Run configuration `1.json`.
+   - The reported peak throughput is ~17k tx/s.
+2. **f+1 reads**
+   - Run configuration `f+1.json`.
+   - The reported peak throughput is ~13.5k tx/s
+3. **2f+1 reads**
-- f+1:13.5k
+   - Run configuration `2f+1.json`.
-- 1: 17k
+   - The reported peak throughput is ~17k tx/s

 ##### 5-Sharding:
-Non-crypto runs on more shards
-Crypto: 20k, ?
-27k
-Non-crypto: 45k, 63k, 85k
+To reproduce the reported evaluation of the impact of proofs and cryptography on sharding navigate to `experiment-configs/5-Micro:Sharding`.
+The evaluation covers the RW-U workload and includes configurations for different number of shards with Crypto/Proofs disabled and enabled respectively.
+Since the Non-Crypto/Proofs version is single threaded (see subsection 3-Crypto above) we run 8 times more shards than in the full Basil system, since the latter uses 8 threads, over 8 cores (since m510 machines have 8 cores).

+> **[NOTE]** Like mentioned under **3-Crypto** above, th No-Crypto/Proofs option is no longer supported on the full Basil prototype  and hence must run with the fallback protocol disabled The provided config has the fallback protocol disabled by default `"no_fallback": true"` - Make sure to not change this.

+1. **Crypto/Proofs enabled** (normal Basil):
+   - Navigate to folder `/Crypto`.
+   1. Scale Factor 1 (1 shard):
+      - Run config `1-Indicus-RW-U.json`
+      - Reported throughput: ~20k
+   2. Scale Factor 2 (2 shards):
+      - Run config `2-Indicus-RW-U.json`
+      - Reported throughput: ~23k
+   3. Scale Factor 3 (3 shards):
+      - Run config `3-Indicus-RW-U.json`
+      - Reported throughput: ~27k

+1. **Crypto/Proofs disabled**:
+   - Navigate to folder `/Non-Crypto`.
+   1. Scale Factor 1 (8 shards):
+      - Run config `8-RW-U-cryptoOFF.json`
+      - Reported throughput: ~45k
+   2. Scale Factor 2 (16 shards):
+      - Run config `16-RW-U-cryptoOFF.json`
+      - Reported throughput: ~61k
+   3. Scale Factor 3 (24 shards):
+      - Run config `24-RW-U-cryptoOFF.json`
+      - Reported throughput: ~86k

-(Performance may be a little better now)
+   > Throughput may be a little better on the current version - which only emphasizes the overhead that Crypto and Quroum Proofs impose.

 ##### 6-FastPath:
 RW-U 32k, 38k
 RW-Z 2.4k 4.8k